MashuNakamura/webrtc-pion/README.md

 # WebRTC-Pion

-**webrtc-pemjar** is a Go-based project providing a WebRTC implementation for real-time camera streaming and screen sharing.
+**WebRTC-Pion** is a Go-based project providing a WebRTC implementation for real-time camera streaming and screen sharing.
 This project serves as a reference or foundation for developing Real-Time Communication (RTC) applications using the Pion library.

 ---